 How to start: consider what topic you’d like to create a course about.
 I drew inspiration from the most common questions I received from my blog readers, but you can choose something you’re passionate about.
 Create a whop and add a course app that lets you upload your course content and sell it to students.

-11. Get Sponsorships on Social Media
+11. Get sponsorships on social media

 Most people have at least one social media account.
 If you have some semblance of a following (1,000+), you can generate income by selling sponsorships and promoting companies on your social media accounts.
-I’ve worked with SaaS tools that my audience might use and promoted them on LinkedIn and X, but you might work with B2C brands to promote your favorite products.

 India Moon works with brands like Uniqlo and promotes their products on her Instagram feed.